grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "It's certainly a masterpiece of the genre."
 Even more evenly than usual.

 Hemi had spent nearly his entire life among and inside filthy machines, but he had never seen anything where the grime lay down as thickly as this.
-There was literal garbage all over the floor: empty cans rolling back back and forth with the swell, candy wrappers, and an ashtray that seemed like it hadn't been used for ash but merely as a target to toss used butts at, most of which had missed and were on the deck.
+There was literal garbage all over the deck: empty cans rolling back back and forth with the swell, candy wrappers, and an ashtray that seemed like it hadn't been used for ash but merely as a target to toss used butts at, most of which had missed and were on the deck.

 There were stacks of pornography --- Shakes had not bothered to hide any of it, or at least Hemi hoped that was true, because the stacks that were out were of a class so deviant that Hemi could not imagine what Shakes would have deigned feel needed to be hidden.